StelTheo73/thesis-docs/chapter-8/8-evaluation.md

 5. The average time needed to complete the game was 21 minutes.
 This makes the game suitable to be played in the context of a college lecture to increase student engagement in the classroom or to allow students to test their knowledge in a fun and interactive way.

-6. The average normalized gain (\<g\>) of 0.69 demonstrates the game's effectiveness as an educational tool.
+6. The average normalized gain ($\langle g \rangle$) of 0.69 demonstrates the game's effectiveness as an educational tool.

 7. The number of participants is small, only 10 people, so a complementary evaluation phase with a larger number of participants is suggested, for more reliable conclusions.
 However, the result of the initial evaluation is promising.